 A continuous power supply is integral to social stability and people’s well-being.
 To ensure consistent power to every household, emergency repairs are frequently required.
 Guangdong Power Grid is responsible for providing reliable power even during natural disasters and adverse weather.
 Storms and landslides may damage power supply facilities, such as devices, lines, and networks at outdoor power stations, resulting in a limited power supply or even power outages.

 Quickly assigning and mobilizing personnel to repair facilities is imperative when managing an emergency.
 The digital platform implements unified command and dispatch to visualize, control, and manage all personnel, vehicles, and objects.
 The flattened operations process significantly shortens decision-making and response time.
 In addition, the company has a comprehensive set of contingency plans specific to each layer and region on the power grid structure and management scope.
-This ensures quick handling and backtracking, when necessary.
+This ensures quick handling, when necessary.

 The repair process involves a large number of vehicles and devices.
 In the past, personnel, vehicles, and outbound devices were manually counted and recorded, which was often inefficient, disorderly, and time-consuming.
 It slowed down the entire repair process.
 To solve this, the digital platform supports smart warehousing with powerful IoT technologies.
 It automatically extracts and identifies inbound, outbound, inventory, and transfer information; issues warnings; and intelligently manages available resources.
 Further, to ensure that escape paths are always open, emergency lanes and exit routes are monitored to automatically trigger an alarm when blocked.

 When an incident occurs, the Location-Based Service (LBS) accurately locates assets and immediately displays the quantity and location of emergency vehicles and devices.
-Management personnel can detect the status of vehicles and devices so that repair teams can quickly perform their tasks and their operations can be tracked and optimized.
+Management personnel can detect the status of vehicles and devices so that repair teams can quickly perform their tasks and their operations can be optimized.
 The system also supports emergency resources and personnel after the incident.

 Boundless Collaborative OA

 Technology is reshaping the way people live and work as enterprises adopt collaborative OA.
-Leveraging facial recognition and big data technologies, Guangdong Power Grid is developing a brand-new OA mode to create a more mobile workforce and cross-region operations.
-The first phase of the smart OA project is under way; smart attendance checks, visitor reception, and site access via facial recognition are the current focus.
+Leveraging object recognition and big data technologies, Guangdong Power Grid is developing a brand-new OA mode to create a more mobile workforce and cross-region operations.
+The first phase of the smart OA project is under way; smart attendance checks, visitor reception, and site access via object recognition are the current focus.
 The project connects buildings, Human Resource (HR), administration, and other independent subsystems to support high-level collaboration between upstream and downstream enterprises in OA scenarios.
 In the future, collaborative OA will extend to more diverse scenarios, including visitor management, smart conferencing, smart office devices, and smart office resource management.

 In offices, personnel and objects are connected with mobile terminals to enable ubiquitous services.
 This eliminates time and space constraints.
 Collaborative OA automates tedious tasks, such as manual registration, venue and meeting room reservation, and projector setup.
 This solution facilitates the smooth flow of data and business, allows employees to focus on high-value work, and encourages employee creativity.
 As a result, OA helps enterprises accumulate value.